 GERMAN: German is the most common second language in Europe and is essential to European politics and business.
 German culture also has a history of invention and innovation, and moreover Germans love to travel, so this language would be a must for any tourism-related job, especially in Europe.

 SPANISH: Spoken across the Americas, many are drawn to Spanish as a portal to the sensational history of that side of the world.
 Hispanic culture is increasingly popular and has infiltrated almost every area of Anglo-Western society.
 It is also the second most spoken language after English in the US.
-It is a very passionate, very romantic and very fervent language.
+It is a very passionate, very romantic, and very fervent language.

 ARABIC: Arabic is the language of one of the wealthiest portions of the globe: the Middle East.
 It is an extraordinarily romantic and poetic language, very rich in vocabulary, and Arabic speakers tend to be rather wordy compared to other languages.
 Furthermore, Arabic script is really beautiful.

 RUSSIAN: Russian is usually considered the lingua franca of Eastern Europe, uniting many countries that used to be part of the USSR.
-Russia has also given the world a great number of its greatest creative minds: Griboyedov, Pushkin, Lermontov, Dostoyevsky, Turgenev, Tolstoy, Chekhov, Yesenin, Akhmatova and many more.
-Russia is also increasingly integrating into the world economy, and so its language is of significance to anyone interests in world economics.
+Russia has also given the world a great number of its greatest creative minds: Griboyedov, Pushkin, Lermontov, Dostoyevsky, Turgenev, Tolstoy, Chekhov, Yesenin, Akhmatova, and many more.
+Russia is also increasingly integrating into the world economy, and so its language is of significance to anyone interested in world economics.

 #4 DIFFICULTY LEVEL

-To answer the question, “Which language should you learn?” you might wish to take the relative difficulty of those languages into consideration.
+To answer the question “which language should you learn?”, you might wish to take the relative difficulty of those languages into consideration.

-MANDARIN: or speakers of Latin-based languages, learning a whole new script can be daunting, but it is not impossible.
+MANDARIN: for speakers of Latin-based languages, learning a whole new script can be daunting, but it is not impossible.
 It will, however, take a significant period of immersion to build up any semblance of fluency.
 Chinese characters represent words rather than letters, which make for a lot to remember.